 For example, the fat-soluble vitamins A and D can build up to toxic levels in your body when taken in large doses over long periods of time.
 Vitamin B-6 is a water-soluble vitamin, so your body doesn't store it as easily as a fat-soluble vitamin, but extended use of vitamin B-6 in large amounts can cause nerve damage.
 Large doses of vitamin C may cause diarrhea.

-Mineral supplements can be dangerous as well.
+Mineral supplements can also be dangerous.
 For example, both selenium and iron supplements can be toxic in large amounts.

 Some dietary supplements can interact with over-the-counter or prescription medications, or even with each other, and some supplements should be avoided before undergoing surgery.